misxbee/mysql-script-auctionhouse/README.md

 f) Write 2 new queries and run each one in MySQL and MongoDB, it is expected that you will use advanced features and explain the purpose of each query.

+In the SQL file, a database named "Bolton Auction" is created with tables namely "staff", "bidder", "seller", "auction", "lot", "lotsale" and "item".
+The data is inserted into these tables.
+Then, the queries are resolved.